 Nineteen Eighty Four was the futuristic year that George Orwell had written about; but not even he could have predicted the occurrence or success of Bon Jovi as the album broke into the US and UK charts.

 The band relentlessly toured the USA in the mid-eighties as they supported more well known bands like ‘ZZ Top' and a German band called 'The Scorpions' who were touring the US at that time.
 The Bon Jovi trademark was great music, tremendous vitality, good looks with very long hair; they had "classic finesse and brutal strength" said the British music press.
 If Jon's school band had come low down in the seventies school talent competition, he had certainly moved Bon Jovi forward now.
-His mother Carol Bongiovi started a fan club which she still runs today.
+His mother Carol Bongiovi started their fan club.

 Bon Jovi had their vindication when they took Britain by storm in the Autumn/Fall of 1984 following a European tour; knocking the band 'Kiss' that they were supporting from pole position.
 Following the success of the tour so far, their management company also had them playing in Japan for the first time.
 Bon Jovi was gathering speed, though the pressure of success meant that another album was required soon.

-For the next studio session Jon severed his ties with The Power Station studios and began recording at the Warehouse studio in Philadelphia , which was run by recording specialist William (Obie) O'Brien and Lance Quinn.
-Obie had previously worked at The Power Station in the early 1980's.
+For the next studio session Jon severed his ties with The Power Station studios and began recording at the Warehouse studio in Philadelphia, which was run by recording specialist William (Obie) O'Brien and Lance Quinn.
+Obie became Jon's best friend.
+He had previously worked at The Power Station in the early 1980's.
 Incidentally, Obie had introduced his neighbour Hugh McDonald to producer Lance Quinn and between them they also formed a small band at that time.
 Lance gave Hugh session work with Bon Jovi on some of their early recordings.

 There is little doubt that some failure in any walk of life can sharpen up the human being for future events.
 Bon Jovi shared this experience with the rest of humanity.
 If the third album were to have been called ‘sink or swim' it might have been a more poignant title.
 Financial pressure was on the record companies to turn out best selling music so as to made profits for their shareholders.
 The record companies merely passed this pressure on to the bands.
 Under Jon's leadership, Bon Jovi remained focused, despite being financially stretched with all their accumulated costs to date.